Clarity (Zedd song): Music video

 A music video for "Clarity" directed by Jodeb was released on 11 January 2013.
 The music video featured Foxes and actor and model AJ English as a couple.
 The video starts with the camera panning over the desert, and later switching to see Foxes and the male lead driving in different cars, until they suddenly collide head-to-head, with enough force for both characters to rocket backward.
 The male lead wakes up after being knocked unconscious from the collision, and finds the injured Foxes.
 However, she runs away through the desert, making him follow her until she falls unconscious in the sand.
 A rewind of the whole event was shown afterwards, before in the final scene, the two people drive in the same car, presumably enjoying themselves.
 All scenes were accompanied by computer effects of collisions and other images that synchronize with the music.
 The music video also features a cameo from Zedd.

-As of May 2021, the video has received more than 300 million views on YouTube.

-Usage in other media and cover versions

-The song was also featured as the background music of the introduction video of F1 2013.
-The song was covered by Jessica Sanchez in her 2013 guest starring on Glee where she performed this song for Regionals competition in the episode "All or Nothing".
-Jessica also performed an acoustic version of this song with Zedd which was uploaded on YouTube.
-Michelle Chamuel also covered this song on the fourth season of the North American version of The Voice.
-The song was covered on the third season of The X Factor USA during the audition round by auditionee Rylie Brown and the four chair challenge by Ellona Santiago.
-It debuted on the Billboard Hot 100 at number 86, peaked at number 8, and was his first entry on the Billboard Hot 100 and his most successful song in the United States and worldwide.
-It has sold 2,238,000 copies in the United States as of March 2014.
-This song was performed by Jena Irene on American Idol 2014.
-Charlie Puth has an acoustic cover as well.
-Angelica Hale performed it during the quarterfinals of the America's Got Talent season 12.
-A Korean version by Kim Jisoo of BlackPink covered the song for the 2019 World Tour of Blackpink.
-Clarity is also featured in Konami's latest Dance Dance Revolution arcade game release, Dance Dance Revolution A20.
-American rapper Ice Spice also heavily sampled the song's chorus in her 2021 single, "No Clarity".
-The song was featured as a remix session on GarageBand.
-In 2022, Porter Robinson officially took credit for ghost writing Clarity as well as making a live version for Second Sky.